-Alright Freebs, happy activity hunting!
+Alright, Freebs, happy activity hunting!
 I would encourage you to try some of the easy activity and event finding hacks I recommended above.
-Never again will you find yourself exclaiming “I can’t find fun things to do near me!”
+Never again will you find yourself exclaiming, “I can’t find fun things to do near me!”
 Let me know how your searching goes in the comments.
-I can't wait to hear what all fun things you've done with your family and friends!
+I can't wait to hear what all the fun things you've done with your family and friends!

 PSSSTTTT, while you're here… Have you heard about Budget Boot Camp?
 It's a super fun online video program created to help make managing your money and getting your finances in order actually fun!